Sara-Rajaee/Multilingual-Isotropy/README.md

-# Multilingual-Isotropy
-An Isotropy Analysis in the Multilingual BERT Embedding Space
+# An Isotropy Analysis in the Multilingual BERT Embedding Space